geeky-lynx/Dancler/DOCUMENTATION.md

 }
 ```

-### If variables have same data type, write them in the "compact way", with same or similar level of indentation
+### If variables have same data type, write them in the "compact way", with same or similar level of indentation (Optional)

-This is somewhat to explain
+This is not strictly necessary, but it is good to have when there are too much variables of same type.
+It is not a deal-breaker

 Example:
 ```c